baleada/docs/src/prose/logic/classes/Navigateable.md

 ## Construct a `Navigateable` instance
 :::

-To construct a `Navigateable` instance (Object), use the `Navigateable` constructor, which takes two parameters:
+To construct a `Navigateable` instance (Object), use the `Navigateable` constructor, which accepts two parameters:

 ::: ariaLabel="Delayable constructor parameters" classes="wide-4"
 | Parameter | Type | Required | Description |